-When you click New Episode in Libsyn to publish an episode, the Episode Details form opens with a list of fields that you must fill out to prepare your episode for publication.
+After you add your media in the New Episode section of the Add Episode form, it's time to enter your details to prepare your episode for publication.
 The information you enter includes details like the episode’s title, as well as show notes that will engage your listeners and get them excited about your new episode.
 Or, if you prefer, you can also import the information from the ID3 tags in your media file.
+See Publish an Episode.

 It's important to enter the appropriate information to make sure podcast directories display and organize your episode correctly when you publish.